Types of Degrees Instrumentation Technology Majors Are Getting

 Online Instrumentation Technology Programs

-In the 2018-2019 academic year, 86 schools offered some type of instrumentation technology/technician program.
+In 2019-2020, 87 schools offered a instrumentation tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|